Jbithell/Bundler/README.md

 # Bundler
+##This is a proof of concept/pilot to demonstrate an idea - and should not be used in production
 *System to Bundle PHP/Twig Projects into html for use in PhoneGap and Element, or hosting where dynamic content is unavailable - such as in Amazon S3 or Github Pages*

 ##Usage